mroughan/LinePicking/README.md

         Contains bridges to allow the routines in .h to be called from another C program, Matlab (through MEX) and eventually through R.

+ Matlab/ - Matlab code and location for mex files

     distance_dist_test.m

        Matlab code to show how to call the MEX routines, and to test